ComplicatedPhenomenon/Fortran_Takeoff/README.md

 * Coding with modern Fortran features.

 * Spending time on program design instead of getting a head start in coding first.

+* Perfect this repository until it become well tested and useful subprograms.

+# Learn from curly selected project.
+* 2acos0
+* DiffusionMonteCarlo
+* for-science
+They all can be found on Github.